 Family meals are important, but they can be challenging to accomplish with busy back-to-school schedules.
 Consider breakfast as a meaningful time to connect as a family and give everyone a strong start to the day by incorporating nutrient-rich beef in these Ground Beef Sausage Mini Breakfast Pies.
-This is a perfect meal prep recipe to have on hand for a make-ahead, high-protein breakfast option.
+This is a perfect meal prep recipe to have on hand for a make-ahead, protein-packed breakfast option.

 This post is a collaboration with Beef.
 It’s What’s for Dinner. managed by NCBA, a contractor to the Beef Checkoff.
 I received compensation, but all opinions are my own.

+When the fall school season comes around the intensity of our family schedule goes way up!
 I love so many things about football season, but one thing I don’t love is the fact that we only get to eat dinner all together at home maybe once or twice a week.

 What I have discovered though, is that breakfast can be a fun opportunity for us all to connect before the day starts.
 It may be brief, with everyone standing around the kitchen island munching on something or slurping our smoothies, but it definitely makes a difference!